 Report Writing for Science and Engineering

 There is a basic structure common to most reports, irrespective of their type.
 This workshop will examine the overall structure of a report and the function and content of each section.
 It will also focus on appropriate language features, and demonstrate how report writing differs from other types of academic writing.

-For further information please contact The Learning Centre:
+For further information please contact Academic Skills: